This article discusses recent developments and information on cartels in Turkey

-These are all modelled on their respective equivalents in the EU.
-The newest of these block exemptions, the Block Exemption Communiqué No. 2017/3 on Vertical Agreements in the Motor Vehicle Sector sets out revised rules for the motor vehicles sector in Turkey, overhauling the Block Exemption Communiqué No. 2005/4 for Vertical Agreements and Concerted Practices in the Motor Vehicle Sector.
+These are all modelled on their respective equivalents in EU legislation.
+The newest of these block exemptions, Block Exemption Communiqué No. 2017/3, sets out revised rules for the motor vehicles sector in Turkey, overhauling Block Exemption Communiqué No. 2005/4 for Vertical Agreements and Concerted Practices in the Motor Vehicle Sector.
 Restrictive agreements that do not benefit from either block exemptions under the relevant communiqué, or individual exemptions issued by the Board, are covered by the prohibition in article 4.

-The national competition authority for enforcing the cartel prohibition and other provisions of the Competition Law in Turkey is the Competition Authority.
-The Competition Authority has administrative and financial autonomy.
+The national competition authority for enforcing cartel prohibition and other provisions of the Competition Law in Turkey is the Competition Authority, which has administrative and financial autonomy.
 It consists of the Board, Presidency and service departments.
-Five divisions with sector-specific work distribution handle competition law enforcement work through approximately 130 case handlers.
+Five divisions with sector-specific work distribution handle Competition Law enforcement work through approximately 130 case handlers.
 The other service units comprise the department of decisions; the economic analysis and research department; the information management department; the external relations, training and competition advocacy department; the strategy development, regulation and budget department; and the cartel and on-site inspections support division (the leniency division).
 As the competent body of the Competition Authority, the Board is responsible for, inter alia, investigating and condemning cartel activity.
 The Board consists of seven independent members.
-The Presidency handles the administrative works of the Competition Authority.
+The Presidency handles the administrative work of the Competition Authority.

 A cartel matter is primarily adjudicated by the Board.
-Administrative enforcement is supplemented with private lawsuits as well.
+Administrative enforcement is supplemented with private lawsuits.
 In private suits, cartel members are adjudicated before regular courts.
-Due to a treble damages clause allowing litigants to obtain three times their loss as compensation, private antitrust litigations increasingly make their presence felt in the cartel enforcement arena.
+In view of a treble damages clause allowing litigants to obtain three times their loss as compensation, private antitrust litigations increasingly make their presence felt in the cartel enforcement arena.
 Most courts wait for the decision of the Competition Authority and build their own decision on that decision.

-Turkey is one of the ‘effect theory’ jurisdictions where what matters is the effect a cartel activity has produced on Turkish markets, regardless of the nationality of the cartel members; where the cartel activity took place; or whether the members have a subsidiary in Turkey.
-The Board refrained from declining jurisdiction over non-Turkish cartels or cartel members (eg, The suppliers of rail freight forwarding services for block trains and cargo train services, 16 December 2015,15-44/740-267; Güneş Ekspres/Condor, 27 October 2011, 11-54/1431-507; Imported Coal, 2 September 2010, 10-57/1141-430; Refrigerator Compressor, 1 July 2009, 09-31/668-156) in the past, so long as there was an effect in the Turkish markets.
-It should be noted, however, that the Board is yet to enforce monetary or other sanctions against firms located outside Turkey without any presence in Turkey, mostly owing to enforcement handicaps (such as difficulties of formal service to foreign entities).
+Turkey is one of the ‘effect theory’ jurisdictions where what matters is the effect a cartel activity has produced on Turkish markets, regardless of the nationality of the cartel members, where the cartel activity took place or whether the members have a subsidiary in Turkey.
+In the past, the Board has refrained from declining jurisdiction over non-Turkish cartels or cartel members (eg, The suppliers of rail freight forwarding services for block trains and cargo train services, 16 December 2015, 15-44/740-267; Güneş Ekspres/Condor, 27 October 2011, 11-54/1431-507; Imported Coal, 2 September 2010, 10-57/1141-430; Refrigerator Compressor, 1 July 2009, 09-31/668-156; Şişecam/Yioula, 28 February 200 07-17/155-50; Gas Insulated Switchgear, 30 September 2004, 04-63/907-217), so long as there was an effect in the Turkish markets.
+However, the Board is yet to enforce monetary or other sanctions against firms located outside Turkey without any presence in Turkey, mostly owing to enforcement handicaps (such as difficulties of formal service to foreign entities).

 Powers of investigation

 The Competition Law provides a vast authority to the Competition Authority on dawn raids.
 A judicial authorisation is obtained by the Board only if the subject undertaking refuses to allow the dawn raid, which would also result in a fine.
-While the mere wording of the Competition Law provides for employees to be compelled to provide verbal testimony, case handlers do allow delaying an answer so long as there is a quick written follow-up correspondence.
-Therefore, in practice, employees can avoid providing answers on issues that are uncertain to them, provided that a written response is submitted in a mutually agreed timeline.
+Although the mere wording of the Competition Law provides for employees to be compelled to provide verbal testimony, case handlers do allow delaying an answer so long as there is a quick written follow-up correspondence.
+Therefore, in practice, employees can avoid providing answers on issues about which they are uncertain, provided that a written response is submitted within a mutually agreed time limit.
 Computer records are fully examined by the experts of the Competition Authority, including, but not limited to, deleted items.

-Officials conducting an on-site investigation must be in possession of a deed of authorisation from the Board.
-The deed of authorisation must specify the subject matter and purpose of the investigation.
+Officials conducting an on-site investigation must be in possession of a deed of authorisation from the Board, which must specify the subject matter and the purpose of the investigation.
 The inspectors are not entitled to exercise their investigative powers (copying records, recording statements by company staff, etc) in relation to matters that do not fall within the scope of the investigation (ie, that which is written on the deed of authorisation).

-The sole category of people participating in on-site inspections is the staff of the Competition Authority.
-The staff has no duty to wait for a lawyer to arrive.
-That said, they may sometimes agree to wait for a short while for a lawyer to come but may impose certain conditions (eg, to seal file cabinets or disrupt email communications).
+The sole category of people participating in on-site inspections is members of staff of the Competition Authority.
+The members of staff have no duty to wait for a lawyer to arrive.
+That said, they may sometimes agree to wait for a short while for a lawyer to come but may impose certain conditions (eg, to seal filing cabinets or disrupt email communications).